 - Inform the individual VR needs to consider the least cost option?

-- Is the individual able to maintain the upkeep of the requested equipment, if necessary?
+- Discuss with the individual if they are able to maintain the upkeep of the requested equipment, if necessary.

 - What is the barrier - Does the individual need financial assistance and/or information and referral to proceed?